billp/VPCCMCrypt/README.md

 VPCCMCrypt
 ==========

-AES/CCM Implementation in Objective-C with Streaming Support
+Implementation of AES-CCM in Objective-C